 Credit: Nation One Mortgage Corporation

-Phil Crescenzo Jr., vice president of the Southeast Division at Nation One Mortgage Corp., said it was too early in October to tell how this season's storms might affect the mortgage space.
+Phil Crescenzo Jr., vice president of the Southeast Division at Nation One Mortgage Corp., said it was too early to tell how this season's storms might affect the mortgage space.
 Whether storm damage will make it more difficult for prospective homebuyers to obtain a mortgage is specific to the situation.

 For those looking to move to Florida, Crescenzo stressed the importance of finding a real estate agent familiar with the area and asking pointed questions.